Koji-Makiyama/nextjs-resume-koji/edit-me/content/professional-experiences/02-teksystems.md

   - title: Associate
     startDate: April 2022
     endDate: June 2023
-    description: Gathered and analyzed requirements for a large-scale Java application with Kafka Streams integration, ensuring alignment with business objectives.
-Contributed to development and implementation of this effort.
-Developed technical content including system design documents, data flow diagrams, and troubleshooting guides.
-Facilitated communication between product owners, developers, and QA to clarify requirements and resolve issues.
+    description: Developed and tested a large-scale Java application that made use of Kafka Streams for real-time data ingestion, processing,and downstream processes.
+Tested out alternative options to Kafka such as SnowflakeDB, and analyzed aggregated data using Databricks.
+Daily team member responsibilities included scrum reporting & discussion, repository creation, code commits, pull requests, andpeer reviews.
 ---